Lightning: Religion and mythology

 In many cultures, lightning has been viewed as a sign or part of a deity or a deity in and of itself.
 These include the Greek god Zeus, the Aztec god Tlaloc, the Mayan God K, Slavic mythology's Perun, the Baltic Pērkons/Perkūnas, Thor in Norse mythology, Ukko in Finnish mythology, the Hindu god Indra, the Yoruba god Sango, Illapa in Inca mythology and the Shinto god Raijin.
 The ancient Etruscans produced guides to divining the future based on the omens supposedly displayed by thunder or lightning.
 Such use of thunder and lightning in divination is also known as ceraunoscopy, a kind of aeromancy.
 In the traditional religion of the African Bantu tribes, lightning is a sign of the ire of the gods.
 Scriptures in Judaism, Islam and Christianity also ascribe supernatural importance to lightning.

 In popular culture

 Although sometimes used figuratively, the idea that lightning never strikes the same place twice is a common myth.
 In fact, lightning can, and often does, strike the same place more than once.
 Lightning in a thunderstorm is more likely to strike objects and spots that are more prominent or conductive.
 For instance, lightning strikes the Empire State Building in New York City on average 23 times per year.

+The superheroes the Flash and Shazam have a lightning bolt as part of their official logo.

 In French and Italian, the expression for "Love at first sight" is coup de foudre and colpo di fulmine, respectively, which literally translated means "lightning strike".